(360) 952-3070 [email protected]

 • Take Values-Based Action: Commit to taking action that is consistent with your values, even when it feels challenging.
 By prioritizing values-based action, you can build resilience and overcome anxiety-triggering situations with confidence.

 • Practice Mindfulness and Acceptance: Cultivate mindfulness and acceptance of your internal experiences, including anxious thoughts and feelings.
-By practicing mindfulness, you can observe your thoughts without judgment and respond to them in a values-driven manner.
+By practicing mindfulness, you can observe your thoughts without judgment and respond to them in a values-driven manner instead of an anxiety-driven manner.

-Embracing your values is a powerful tool for building resilience and managing anxiety.
+Embracing your values is a powerful tool for building resilience.
 By connecting with what truly matters to you and aligning your actions with your values, you can navigate life’s challenges with clarity and purpose.
 If you’re ready to explore your values further and receive support on your journey, consider reaching out to a therapist on our team who can guide you through this process.
 Your path to resilience starts by embracing your values today.

 Mindfulness Mastery: Your Ultimate Weapon Against Depression